-The dense case, non-malleable two-source extractors, and relocation-detecting codes.
-The regime of dense graphs is studied in Sections 7-10, where the construction of such graphs is undertaken in Sections 8-9.
+The dense case and non-malleable two-source extractors.
+The regime of dense graphs is studied in Sections 7-9, where the construction of such graphs is undertaken in Section 8.
 In Section 7, we show that $\Omega(n)$ -robustly self-ordered n-vertex graphs provide yet another way of obtaining $\Omega(1)$ -robustly self-ordered bounded-degree graphs.
+In Section 8, we reduce the construction of O(n)-robustly self-ordered n-vertex graphs to the construction of non-malleable two-source extractors.
+As outlined in Section 1.2.2, we actually present two different reductions, where a key issue is the quasi-orthogonality condition.